 Winning Words Project

 We offer live-online project-based programs for kids.
-Arguably these are the best programs to start with when the students and parents are uncertain about whether the kids are really interested in computer science and coding.
+This is the ideal starter coding program – created for non-coders who may more interested in design rather than coding.
 Due to its heavy emphasis on live projects – students quickly learn by doing it.
 Instead of endless theory or a game-based approach inside an application – there is an emphasis on building real-world stand-alone projects.
 It enables the students to create their own websites, apps, and chatbots based in a live instructor-guided environment.
 You can find a live preview of our coding class here.
 If your focus is to enable kids to work on their projects quickly – this program is worth a look.
 You can learn more about it here WWP.